-This post about the best gluten-free frozen pizza brands, and all brands featured have been tested for hidden gluten.
-This post contains affiliate links and was last updated June 10, 2019.
+This post features a list of the best gluten-free frozen pizza brands, and all brands featured have been tested for hidden gluten.
+This post contains affiliate links and was last updated May 2021.
 Please read my disclosures.

 I love pizza, but if you’re gluten free like me, you know that eating pizza outside of your home is a dangerous sport.
 It’s like playing Russian Roulette with your health.

-While many restaurants offer certified gluten-free pizza (select Pizza Huts and all California Pizza Kitchen restaurants), very few, and I do mean very few, prepare their gluten-free pizzas in a manner safe for someone on a strict gluten-free diet to consume.
+While few restaurants offer certified gluten-free pizza (like California Pizza Kitchen does), very few restaurants prepare their gluten-free pizzas in a manner safe for someone on a strict gluten-free diet to consume.

 Most pizza restaurants place their gluten-free pizza crust on the same surfaces as the wheat crust.
 Most use the same toppings, putting their glutenly little hands in the same toppings used to make the gluten-free pizza.

-I very rarely eat pizza outside of the home.
-Doing so has made me sick before.
-I’ve learned my lesson the hard way.
-No thanks to painful bloating and embarressing gas and diarrhea – gulp!
+I rarely eat pizza outside of the home and I have learned this lesson the hard way.
+No thanks to painful bloating and embarressing gas and diarrhea; no pizza is worth it.